I'm the Slime: Lyrics and meaning

 The song contains two parts; the first part is a riddle of insults in the form of "what am I?"

 "I am gross and perverted.
 I'm obsessed 'n deranged.
 I have existed for years, but very little has changed.
 I'm the tool of the government and industry too, for I am destined to rule and regulate you.
 I may be vile and pernicious, but you can't look away.
 I make you think I'm delicious, with the stuff that I say.
 I'm the best you can get.
 Have you guessed me yet?"

 The second part discusses the evils of the answer to the riddle: the various things seen on television.

 Ike & Tina Turner

 For the recording of this song (and most of the Overnite Sensation LP), Zappa used Ike & Tina Turner's Bolic Sound studios in Inglewood.
 Tina Turner and the Ikettes sang backup vocals for various songs on Over-Nite Sensation including "I'm the Slime".
-According to Zappa, Ike Turner insisted that he pay them no more than $25 per song, however, an invoice shows that they were actually paid $25 per hour and in total $187.50 each for 7 1/2 hours of service.
+According to Zappa, Ike Turner insisted that he pay them no more than $25 per song.
+However, an invoice shows that they were actually paid $25 per hour and a grand total of $187.50 each for 7 1/2 hours of service.
 Zappa recalled that after hearing one of the recordings in the studio, Ike Turner exclaimed, "What is this shit?" and later insisted that Tina and the Ikettes not be credited on the album.